opendevshop/devshop/README.md

 # Tour

-See the [Tour](http://docs.opendevshop.com/tour.html) section of the documentation for a quick walkthrough of the DevShop interface.
+See the [Tour](http://docs.opendevshop.com/tour.html) section of the documentation for a quick walk-through of the DevShop interface.

 # Support